MjxSjx/Portfolio/README.md

 # Portfolio
+Hello there, my name is Matt:
+Experienced data entry and visualization specialist with 2 years in finance.
+Skilled in analytical thinking, fostering positive customer relationships, executing presentations, public speaking, and simplifying complex topics, with proficiency in a multitude of coding languages and frameworks.
+Passionate about resolving business issues through data-driven insights and eager to leverage expertise in data analytics to visually drive results.

-Hello there, this is where I keep my case studies for all things data!
+this is where I keep my case studies for all things data!

 Case Study 1: How Does a Bike-Share Navigate Speedy Success?